1979–80 Everton F.C. season

 During the 1979–80 English football season, Everton F.C. competed in the Football League First Division.
 They finished 19th in the table with 35 points.

 Review

+18 August 1979: Everton become the first team to wear a sponsored shirt in a Football League match when they wore their Hafnia sponsored shirts against Norwich City at Goodison Park.
+The only other side with a sponsored shirt in this season, Liverpool didn't play their first Football League match until 3 days later, on 21 August 1979.
+Although Liverpool played their first match of the season in the Charity Shield the week before, the match was televised, thus Liverpool played in non-sponsored shirts.

 13 October 1979: Crystal Palace's unbeaten start to the season ends with a 3–1 defeat to Everton at Goodison Park.

 October 1979: John Gidman is signed from Aston Villa for £650,000 (2013: £) in a deal which sees midfielder Pat Heard move the other way at a valuation of £100,000.